OpenEnergyPlatform/academy/docs/courses/06_enable_comparisons.md

 This potential heterogenity of how numerical data is structured and documented in terms of units, makes it challenging for semi-automated scenario projection comparisons to provide spot on results.

-Thus we decided to provide some guidance on how to document your data so that the likelihood increases this data contributes to good quality semi-automated scenario projection comparisons that - sometime in the future - the OEKG will offer on the OEP.
+Thus, we decided to provide some guidance on how to document your data so that the likelihood increases this data contributes to good quality semi-automated scenario projection comparisons that - sometime in the future - the OEKG will offer on the OEP.

 Below we compiled a limited list of key input- and output data to many energy systems models.
 For those we suggest to report data in specific units.